I am a licensed psychologist and social worker. I have memberships in:

 I find Positive Psychology useful in highlighting the specific types of communication styles which enhance our relationships.
 This model also draws upon theories of mindfulness

-I also draw on Behavioural Theories and on Cognitive-Behavioural Techniques (CBT) which have formed part of my practice since graduation but more recently, CBT has been recognized as an effective tool for addressing depression and anxiety.
+I also draw on Behavioural Theories and on Cognitive-Behavioural Techniques (CBT) which have formed part of my practice since graduation.
+CBT has been recognized as an effective tool for addressing depression and anxiety.
 This works by helping people distinguish between thoughts and feelings and interrupts the manner in which these impact on behaviour.

 Credentials